angular/angular/aio/content/guide/universal.md

 </code-example>

 The Angular CLI compiles and bundles the universal app into two different folders, `browser` and `server`.
-Webpack transpiles the `server.ts` file into Javascript.
+Webpack transpiles the `server.ts` file into JavaScript.

 {@a serve}